Maybe Accepting Guests

 HOW I PARTICIPATE IN COUCHSURFING

 We moderate the Blacksburg & New River Valley group, and we occasionally organize get-togethers to strengthen the local CS network.
-We were formerly appointed as City Ambassadors for our area, and we have also been interviewed for a local newspaper article on CouchSurfing that has helped to spread the word.
+We were formerly appointed as City Ambassadors for Blacksburg before moving out of town, and we have also been interviewed for a local newspaper article on CouchSurfing that has helped to spread the word.

 During our long-distance hikes and bicycle tours, we have often been treated to wonderful hospitality by complete strangers.
 The food, water, shelter, rides, and intangibles provided by these "trail angels" are what prompted us to join CouchSurfing and to help those travelers who might also be on the journey of a lifetime.
 We continue to be on couch surfing because we want our son to lead an adventurous life.

 You can find one or both of us reading, writing, making art, hiking, playing board games, drinking cider, eating yummy food, dancing, talking with friends, and loving up our little guy, Heron.
 Our interests also extend to growing organic food, homesteading, natural building, environmental education, cider, puppies, and other things interesting and helpful.

 Music, Movies, and Books